 Even if you’ve never been to Moab, you’ve still likely seen some part of it if you’re friends with someone from Utah on Instagram.
 Its most notable icon is Delicate Arch, a big freestanding sandstone rainbow you probably recognize as either the arch people Photoshop themselves onto doing warrior pose at sunset or the more colorful of the two license plate options at the DMV.

 There is a LOT to do in Moab besides seeing Delicate Arch, though.
 The best way to get to know the place is to talk to veteran red-rockers about their favorite spots.
-We’ll get you started with 10 of our must-see Moab destinations.
+We’ll get you started with 10 of our faves.

 Check out all the movies filmed in and around Moab at the Moab Museum of Film and Western Heritage.
 It lives in Red Cliffs Lodge — a perfect home base for all your Moab adventures, by the way.
-The museum tells the story of Utah’s rich filmic history with text and memorabilia.
+The museum tells the story of Utah’s rich cinematic story with text and memorabilia.
 And it’s free.

 Walk where dinosaurs stomped along the Dinosaur Tracks Trail at Utah’s real life Jurassic Park.
 (Actually, that’s too narrow, since the Jurassic is just one of the three periods within the Mesozoic era you’ll learn about.
 And if you’d been to Moab Giants you’d know that.)
 The Dinosaur Trail and interactive Tracks Museum are definitely worth the drive if you’d like to take your dinosaur knowledge out of the books and into the desert landscape where these creatures once roamed.